KrumpetPirate/AAXtoMP3/README.md

 downloads a better-quality cover (.jpg) and detailed chapter infos (.json).
 More info are avaiable on the package page.

+Some books might not be avaiable in the old `aax` format, but only in the newer `aaxc` format.
+In that case, you can use [audible-cli](https://github.com/mkb79/audible-cli) to download them.
+For example, to download all the books in your library in the newer `aaxc` format, as well as chapters's title and an HQ cover: `audible download --all --aaxc --cover --cover-size 1215 --chapter`.

 To make AAXtoMP3 use the additional data, specify the **--use-audible-cli-data**
 flag: it expects the cover and the chapter files to be in the same location of the AAX file.
 The naming of these files must be the one set by audible-cli.

+For more information on how to use the `audible-cli` package, check out the git page [audible-cli](https://github.com/mkb79/audible-cli).

 Please note that right now audible-cli is in dev stage, so keep in mind that the naming scheme of the additional files, the flags syntax and other things can